-Dr. Johnson is now able to offer small ruminant ( sheep, goats) and cattle pregnancy diagnosis by ultrasound.
+Dr. Johnson recommends pregnancy diagnosis by ultrasound for sheep and goats at 45-90 days gestation.
 Other ultrasound capabilities will soon follow with additional training.

 Today, she used the equipment for the first time with sheep, diagnosing pregnancy (or lack there of) in as many as 18 ewes per hour.
 There is a per head equipment fee in addition to the regular hourly rate.
 Call for more information and to schedule an appointment.